NeoMetalx1/telegram_hijacker/README.md

 Then choose (generated_file.py) also I recommend make it --onefile and --windowed

 ## Problems
-### IF YOU GET EMPTY ZIP IT MEANS PATH NOT CORRECT
 ### IF YOU DONT GET MESSAGE CHECK YOUR DISCORD_WEBHOOK URL ALSO IT CAN CAUSE OF LARGE TDATA